 Plus if you have an operator that regularly skips stops, and puts padding in the timetables, then you can expect punctuality stats to improve.

 Here’s another graph, showing how the timetables have been padded recently on the Frankston line.
 Is it reasonable to add running time if trains are always late?
 Perhaps, if the delays are due to things like consistently greater passenger numbers, and can’t be resolved.
 But what if the extra time means trains regularly run early or have to sit idle waiting for the timetable?
 Not so good.

 Safety and security

-When you look at the satisfaction with personal security on Metro services, you see that the satisfaction surveys that have been carried out show that 50.8 per cent of people said they felt safe in 2009-10 and that today it is 68.5 per cent of people.
+When you look at the customer surveys regarding satisfaction with personal security on Metro services, you see that 50.8 per cent of people said they felt safe in 2009-10 and that today it is 68.5 per cent of people.